darkcom109/Machine-Learning/README.md

 - Project Three, learn about linear and logistic regression models
 - Project Four, learn about decision trees and random forests
 - Project Five, learn about Gradio and other types of model configurations (e.g. summarise)
+- Project Six, more custom Gradio apps and advanced models

 ```